oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 individual or organization on the network.
 In the future we will support using entity keys through HSMs to ensure that entity keys cannot be easily compromised.
 We strongly suggest that you do not use any entity that is generated with the current process on the Mainnet.
-During the public testnet and staking competition we would also suggest that you generate the entity on a system that has no network connection to provide rudimentary protection for the entity key.
+During the Public Testnet and staking competition we would also suggest that you generate the entity on a system that has no network connection to provide rudimentary protection for the entity key.
 However, it is up to you to determine your own security practices.